milk-org/milk/src/CommandLineInterface/doc/FunctionParameterStructure.md

 errno_t ExampleFunction_cli()
 {
-    // try FPS implementation
+    // Try FPS implementation

-    // set data.fpsname, providing default value as first arg, and set data.FPS_CMDCODE value
+    // Set data.fpsname, providing default value as first arg, and set data.FPS_CMDCODE value.
-    // default FPS name will be used if CLI process has NOT been named
+    // Default FPS name will be used if CLI process has NOT been named.
-    // see code in function_parameter.c for detailed rules function_parameter_getFPSname_from_CLIfunc("measlinRM");
+    // See code in function_parameter.c for detailed rules.

+    function_parameter_getFPSname_from_CLIfunc("measlinRM");

 	if(data.FPS_CMDCODE != 0) {	// use FPS implementation